global-input/global-input-message/README.md

 - [Form Data Transfer Example][form-source] shows shows how to transfer form data between applications and a mobile app.
 It can be used in sign-in and sign-up operations to achieve one-click sign-up or one-click logins.
 Its online [online demo][form-demo] is available.

--[Send Message Example][message-source] show you can leverage the mobile secure storage to request data on-demand from the connected mobile app.
+- [Send Message Example][message-source] show you can leverage the mobile secure storage to request data on-demand from the connected mobile app.
+Its online [online demo][message-demo] is available.

 ## 📄 License